Super quick pea and vegetable soup for lazy cooks all around the world! This vibrant green pea soup is healthy, easy, creamy and so delicious!

 Enter The Secret Ingredient

 How to replace cream in a recipe like this?
 Roll in the secret ingredient – white potato!
 I used two middle-sized potatoes.
-Thanks to their starchy texture, they added a wonderful creamy touch and helped make the soup thicker.
+Thanks to their starchy texture, they added a wonderful creamy touch and helped thicken the soup.

 It’s the most delicious vegan starter dish.
 Being so creamy, it also makes the perfect main dish if you pair it with some fresh sourdough.
 I love how sophisticated it looks despite the fact we only used staple, cheap vegan ingredients like